 Ioana completed her pupillage at Farringdon Chambers, under the supervision of Martin Mccarthy.
 She is a member of the Gray’s Inn and also of the Criminal Bar Association.
 She is also a member of the management committee in chambers, representing the junior members under 8 years call.

-Ioana is also a postgraduate student at UCL, expanding her legal horizons into international law, with a focus on cyber-crime and terrorism.
-Her final thesis focuses on the ability of the UK to act in self defence against the most serious of cyber-attacks that are attributed to hostile states and whether the law is clear enough to avoid an international conflict.
+Ioana has a keen interest in international law, with a focus on cyber-crime and terrorism.
+She received a distinction for her UCL LLM thesis on the ability of the UK to act in self defence against the most serious of cyber-attacks that are attributed to hostile states and whether the law is clear enough to avoid an international conflict.

 Ioana leads an active lifestyle and enjoys tennis.
-She likes to think that she is almost a professional skier, passion that was fueled during her years of education in the Swiss Alps.
-She loves art and anything linked to fashion and enjoys a good exhibition and theatre.
+She likes to think that she is a professional skier, passion that was fueled during her years of education in the Swiss Alps.
+She loves art and anything linked to fashion and enjoys the opera and the theatre.